 - Proof of English Proficiency: TOEFL test results of 213 or higher on the computer-based test or a letter from the home university stating the student’s competency in the English language.
 Your program coordinator at your home university must the Request to Waive TOEFL form with the letter.

-- Travel Itinerary Form: Student must submit completed Travel Itinerary Form by three weeks prior to their arrival on campus, even if they are not requesting Loyola transportation from BWI Airport or Baltimore Penn Train Station.
+- Travel Itinerary Form: Student must submit completed Travel Itinerary Form by seven weeks prior to their arrival on campus, even if they are not requesting Loyola transportation from BWI Airport or Baltimore Penn Train Station.

 - Checklist: Please download and use the Exchange Student Application Checklist to ensure you have completed all documentation.
 Your exchange program administrator must sign this completed checklist before you submit your application.